 - Crafts Workers will be eligible for lump sum merit increases only.

 C. Required Documentation

-Each institution shall adopt a practice that outlines the framework for approving merit pay increases.
+Each institution must adopt a practice that outlines the framework for approving merit pay increases.
 At a minimum the practice must define:

-- Meritorious performance for the Institution which, at a minimum, includes the factors noted in Section 2: Background.
+- Meritorious performance for the institution which, at a minimum, includes the factors noted in Section 4, Procedures.

 - Required documentation to substantiate the merit increase, which may include either a performance evaluation within the past 12 months or other documentation specified in a written policy, and/or evidence that supports the recognition.